pumba7yemi/corae-studio/README.txt

-Zip 43 - User Engagement Module
-This module enables user feedback, usage analytics, and adaptive prompts based on system interaction.
+Zip 47: This module implements the Performance Monitoring Engine for corAe Studio.